Lightnet/sdl3_terminal/README.md

 1. Run the Application:
     - Launch the executable to open an 800x600 window titled "SDL3 Terminal Test".
-    - The initial text "Hello, Terminal!" appears on the first line.
+    - The initial text welcome message appears on the first two line.
 2. Interact:
     - Type to input text at the blinking cursor.
     - Use Left Arrow to move the cursor left within the current line.